amigazen/libnix-amiga/README.md

 - Amiga operating system 3.1 (and even 3.2) is available for all classic Amigas.
 There is no Amiga that cannot run the latest version of the classic Amiga operating system.
 - While ixemul.library and early versions of GCC did originate in the era of Kickstart 1.x, they quickly outgrew the hardware constraints of classic Amiga computers, even expanded ones, with high demands on RAM usage and CPU performace, and the Unix ports they enabled grew at an even faster rate.
 In practice therefore any user wishing to run software built with GCC, including _gcc_ itself, is not going to be using an outdated, unexpanded Amiga.
 - There is no known software still in use or supported today targetting earlier Amiga operating system versions and that needs GCC compiler.
-- For retro enthuasiasts who really want a C compiler for targetting older versions, plenty of other options exist that are free and/or open source including VBCC and DICE.
+- For retro enthusiasts who really want a C compiler for targetting older versions, plenty of other options exist that are free and/or open source including VBCC and DICE.
 - amigazen projects like ToolKit are not retro-computing projects.
 They are projects intended to rejuvenate the Amiga platform.
 With limited time and resources, retaining backwards compatibility is not a sensible endeavour.

+### What changes have been made in libnix-amiga 3.1?

+The only changes made to date are to the build system.
+The earlier libnix versions , while Diego Casorran's libnix 3.0 was incomplete, with no indication of exactly which .
+Therefore none of the makefiles .
+Additionally, the makefiles , and still partly relied on a very old configure based system which simply does not work.

 ### Which is better ixemul.library or libnix?